danielgatis/dramatiq-postgres/docs/user-guide.rst

    set_broker(PostgresBroker())

 By default, ``PostgresBroker`` reads ``PG*`` environment variables.
+Further options are detailed below.

 Setting up PostgreSQL
 =====================

 Postgres is not a native broker.
-Thus you need to initialize schema and table before using it.
+Dramatiq-pg stores messages in a single table in its own schema.
+Thus you need to initialize schema and table before using Postgres as a broker.
 For now, Dramatiq-pg does not manage the schema for you and let's you use your database migration tool.
 Dramatiq-pg ships a ``schema.sql`` file as a starting point for initializing the database for Dramatiq-pg.

 ::